 I become easily obsessed with accents and dialects.
 Nothing grips me harder than a deep dive into the history and philosophy of language and translation.

-If you’re a budding translator or simply someone fascinated in how languages work and change – how they influence us and how we influence them – here are twelve books about language and translation (very loosely separated into two categories) for you to enjoy.
+If you’re a budding translator or simply someone fascinated in how languages work and change — how they influence us and how we influence them — here are the best books about language and translation (very loosely separated into two categories) for you to enjoy.

 Note: I’ve also made a conscious choice to avoid mentioning Noam Chomsky or Stephen Pinker here.
 They get enough attention and you already know their names.
 Here are some fresher faces (and Bill Bryson).